Kent Smack: Rowing career

-Kent began his rowing career at Hobart and William Smith Colleges as a novice, joining the team only after learning he would sit on the bench for Hobart's lacrosse team.
+Kent began his rowing career at Hobart and William Smith Colleges as a novice; joining the team only after learning that he would sit on the bench for Hobart's lacrosse team.
 Kent went on to serve as the crew captain, leading the Hobart Statesmen to the 1996 New York State Championship.
 Hobart was early to recognize Kent's potential as a rower.
 Following Kent's graduation, Hobart Rowing began the Kent D. Smack award, recognizing the oarsman who demonstrates the most improvement over his career.